 Some museums are still working on creating visitor experiences that meet modern expectations.
 Meanwhile, others are looking to invest in digital experiences that go beyond safety in order to provide more meaningful content and achieve their goals for community impact.

-No matter where you’re at—whether that’s implementing cloud-based tech for the first time or bending AR to your will—we’ve got insights into the top museum tech for 2023.
+No matter where you’re at—whether that’s implementing cloud-based tech for the first time or bending AR to your will—we’ve got insights into the top museum tech for 2025.

 Take a look at the trends that will power museums next year and how you can make them your own.

 It’s also important to provide content in the languages that matter to your visitors.
 You can use digital museum displays and tour apps to provide multilanguage content that won’t clutter your physical displays.
-Some museums are utilizing AI translation text to speed up the bulk of the translation work.
-(If you do use AI, make sure to hire a translator or copyeditor to fix any errors.)

-2. Immersive AR experiences
+2. Immersive AR Experiences

-AR is one of the biggest technology trends for museums, because it offers the ability to create almost-realistic experiences that immerse visitors in the time period, art style, or content of your exhibit.
+Augment reality (AR) is one of the biggest technology trends for museums, because it offers the ability to create almost-realistic experiences that immerse visitors in the time period, art style, or content of your exhibit.

 For example, The National Museum of Natural History in Paris, France created an augmented reality experience to bring extinct species back to life.